 During the past year, we have continued to review our corporate governance policies and practices and to compare them to those suggested by various authorities in corporate governance and the practices of other public companies.
 We have also continued to review guidance and interpretations provided by the SEC and the NYSE.
-Accordingly, in February 2009, we amended and restated the charters of our Nominating and Corporate Governance Committee and our Audit Committee, as well as our By-Laws and Corporate Governance Guidelines, and in November 2009, we amended and restated the charter of our Compensation Committee and our Corporate Governance Guidelines.
+Accordingly, in February 2009, we amended and restated our By-Laws, and in August 2010, we amended and restated the charters of our Nominating and Corporate Governance Committee, Audit Committee and Compensation Committee, as well as our Corporate Governance Guidelines.
 You can access our current committee charters, Corporate Governance Guidelines and Code of Conduct in the "Investors" section of our website, www.americantower.com, or by writing to: American Tower Corporation, 116 Huntington Avenue, Boston, Massachusetts 02116, Attention: Investor Relations.